The CPM Mechanics Credit Course Earns More Than Recognition

 How Many PDUs Can You Earn?

-Let’s be perfectly clear: it is up to the awarding organization to determine the number of Professional Development Units they will grant.
-All that we (ICS-Institute) can do toward this end is provide you with the information you may need to supply to them, in order to substantiate your application for PDUs.
+We wish to be perfectly clear: it is up to the awarding organization to determine the number of Professional Development Units they will grant.
+Toward this end, the ICS-Institute will provide you with the information the awarding organization may ask of you, in order to substantiate your application for PDUs.

 Valuation of PDUs is not an exact science; a certain amount of subjectivity comes into play.
 As a general rule, “one PDU is earned for every one hour spent in a planned, structured learning experience or activity.”
 The exact number of PDUs for which you would qualify depends on the level of effort to which you commit at the outset of the Course.